 Field surveys are conducted to assess potential impacts of development and other activities on threatened species.

-Field surveys enable ecological consultants to reliably assess the level and type of impact a proposed development or activity will have on a threatened species, population or ecological community.
+Field surveys help environmental consultants assess the level and type of impact of a proposed development or activity on a threatened species, population or ecological community.